progmult/yii-phing-deploy/README.md

 ## Conclusion ##
 It maybe simpler to use ssh command for this: it's faster, cause you don't waste time for googling "How to do thing with Phing" and learn "XML"-programming. :) But you may use one deploy config for many yii projects, just created symlinks to build.xml.

-I use this in my CI Jenkins installation as buld task for deploy staging project after unit tests successful on other job.
+I use this in my CI Jenkins installation to deploy apps on staging server.
+I put build.xml and onter files into "workspace" directory and then configure project to use Phing instead of Ant. runs after special project for for unit tests (and other build tasks) completes successful.